Taha533/Sales-Campaign-CRM/README.md

 # Sales Campaign CRM

-This project implements a Sales Campaign Customer Relationship Management (CRM) system as part of the GEN AI Engineer role interview task at Petabytz Technologies.
+This project implements a Sales Campaign Customer Relationship Management (CRM) system.
 The system automates lead processing, email verification, outreach, and response tracking using a Google Sheet as the data store.
 It consists of three agents (Supervisor, Agent A, Agent B) and a FastAPI server for handling response tracking via links.

 ## Use Case